 Whilst initial trials have been a success with Adipotide, several side effects have been noted, including:

 -tiny kidney lesions, which lead to kidney failure if not treated

 Long-term data with Adipotide shows initial results were positive.
 Still, once the treatment stops, the blood flow reopens the once blocked fat cells and increases weight.
-These results show a lot more testing with Adipotide dosage is necessary.
+These results show a lot more testing with Adipotide peptide is necessary.

-Why the Need for Research Adipotide?
+Why The Need For Research Adipotide?